-Food mixers are large metal kitchen machines that blend, mix, fold, whip, beat or knead multiple edible ingredients in food manufacturing processes.
-The mixers must be completely sanitary, easy to clean and meet USDA and FDA cleanliness standards in order to operate without contamination.
-Stainless steel is the most popular choice for food mixers, because it is a non-porous material that can easily bond seams together.
+Food mixers are large metal kitchen machines that blend, mix, fold, whip, beat, or knead multiple edible ingredients in food manufacturing processes.
+The mixers must be completely sanitary, easy to clean, and meet USDA and FDA cleanliness standards to operate without contamination.
+Stainless steel is the most popular choice for food mixers because it is a non-porous material that can easily bond seams together.

 Quick links to Food Mixers Information

 Food mixers in general are most often found in the food industry, where they are used in food product factories, bakeries, large restaurants, and breweries in applications in which food is being made or prepared in large quantities.